 They didn’t actually end up sleeping in their rooms due to Ringwraiths who were searching for them.
 Aragorn, fortunately, came to the rescue!

-However, just like in the books, The Bell Inn has their very own accommodation you can book for a getaway.
+However, just like in the books, The Bell Inn has its very own accommodation you can book for a getaway.
 There are even rooms on the ground floor.

 They are not tiny at all and very much made for “Big Folks”!